 - For proof of legal authority of the caregiver during enrollment. - To implement many state and federal educational provisions enacted to support students in foster care.
-Without knowing that a student is in foster care, school personnel may fail to comply with the following: - State laws including RCW requirements for school stability, ready enrollment (even in cases of missing records or identifying information), and transmittal of records to Department of Social and Health Services/Children's Administration (CA).
-See Chapters 5 and 6 for more information. - Federal laws including the Fostering Connections Act, Uninterrupted Scholars Act, and Every Student Succeeds Act. - To identify students who are eligible for supplemental instructional services such as Title IA, LAP, Child Nutrition Services, etc. (see page 58-60). - To facilitate successful transitions for students (see Chapter 6). - To facilitate high school completion and overall student success in school (see Chapter 7). - To facilitate planning and transitioning into postsecondary education (see Chapter 10). - To be in compliance with data disaggregation requirements mandated in state and federal reporting.
+Without knowing that a student is in foster care, school personnel may fail to comply with the following: - State laws including RCW requirements for school stability, ready enrollment (even in cases of missing records or identifying information) and transmittal of records to CA. See Chapters 5 and 6 for more information. - Federal laws including the Fostering Connections Act, Uninterrupted Scholars Act and ESEA. - To identify students who are eligible for supplemental instructional services such as Title I, LAP, Child Nutrition Services, etc. (see page 57-59). - To facilitate successful transitions for students (see Chapter 6). - To facilitate high school completion and overall student success in school (see Chapter 7). - To facilitate planning and transitioning into postsecondary education (see Chapter 10). - To be in compliance with data disaggregation requirements mandated in state and federal reporting.

-TIP: Identifying students in a way that maintains confidentiality and provides the utmost sensitivity is very important! (see page 38)
+TIP: Identifying students in a way that maintains confidentiality and provides the utmost sensitivity is very important. (see page 38)

-HOW DOES THE CEDARS FOSTER CARE FLAG HELP IDENTIFY YOUTH IN FOSTER CARE?
+HOW DOES THE CEDARS FOSTER CARE FLAG HELP IDENTIFY STUDENTS IN FOSTER CARE?

-The Comprehensive Education Data and Research System (CEDARS) contains longitudinal educational data on students, teachers, and courses.
-Student information contains, among other data points, an indicator of whether a child is in foster care (the "foster care flag").
+The Comprehensive Education Data and Research System (CEDARS) contains longitudinal educational data on students, teachers and courses.
+Student information contains, among other data points, an indicator of whether a student is currently in foster care (the "foster care flag").
 District-appointed CEDARS administrators can run reports to create lists of students in foster care to disseminate to appropriate school personnel.
 This will help school staff identify students who may require the services described in this guide.
 Each district and campus must implement stringent protocols for the dissemination and management of this highly confidential list of students.